 Thus, here I have covered electrical measuring instruments with their classification and uses.

 - Types of ammeter & voltmeter

 - Different types of sensors

 Ready for Test:

-If you are ready for online test, click on Electrical Measurement and Instrumentation Quiz.
+If you are ready for an online test, click on Electrical Measurement and Instrumentation Quiz.

-If you have any queries or point to discuss, write in the comment.
+If you have any queries or points to discuss, write in the comment.

 Thanks for Reading!

 I have completed master in Electrical Power System.
 I work and write technical tutorials on the PLC, MATLAB programming, and Electrical on DipsLab.com portal.

 Sharing my knowledge on this blog makes me happy.
 And sometimes I delve in Python programming.